dfighter1312/data-science-collection/Topic 1 - Predict Hotel Cancellations/.ipynb_checkpoints/README-checkpoint.md

 - Perform full analysis between all features (optional, use heatmap or pair plot for this).
 - Modeling and hypothesis testing.
 - Make conclusion.

+**2. Hypothesis testing**

+After taking a revision on hypothesis testing, I decided to revisit this problem and add a notebook `topic_1_hyp_test.ipynb` which explain the process of hypothesis testing more precisely.
+In fact, there is one change happened on among all the tests in the main notebook.
+However, I will keep the content in `topic_1.ipynb` the same to know what mistake that I made.